 Overview

-The DACES (Data structures and Algorithms for Communications Engineering Safety) is a research group devoted to the study of data structures, algorithms, and information theory for ensuring the trust, reliability, and security of communications infrastructure.
-We aim to design and analyze algorithms for trustworthy systems with provable guarantees on communication cost, privacy levels, memory usage, and computational and statistical efficiency.
-To this end, we use a variety of mathematical and computational tools to advance the state-of-the-art.
+The DACES (Data structures and Algorithms for Communications Engineering Safety) is a research group devoted to the study of data structures and algorithms for ensuring the trust, reliability, and security of communications infrastructure.
+Through the lens of information theory, we aim to design and analyze algorithms for trustworthy systems with provable (often cryptographic) guarantees.
 Whenever possible, we liaise with experts on socio-politics and economics to further understand the consequences of our technical work.

 Topics